Peter Handyside: Grimsby Town

-Handyside was trialed by Grimsby Town and was signed by the club's youth team in 1990.
-He took his step up into the first team in 1992 and was eventually the club's long term replacement for veteran centre back Paul Futcher and made an excellent pairing with Mark Lever.
+Handyside was trialled by Grimsby Town and was signed by the club's youth team in 1990.
+He took his step up into the first team in 1992 and was eventually the club's long-term replacement for veteran centre back Paul Futcher and made an excellent pairing with Mark Lever.
 Handyside's maturity grew and he became an integral part of Grimsby's defensive setup, and along with Lever, John McDermott, Tony Gallimore, Graham Rodger, Kevin Jobling and Richard Smith was part of arguably Grimsby's best ever defence.
-The 1997–1998 Handyside continued to be the nucleus of Town's strong defence that helped achieve a promotion to back to the First Division via the play-offs, and victory in the Football League Trophy.
+The 1997–1998 Handyside continued to be the nucleus of Town's strong defence that helped achieve a promotion back to the First Division via the play-offs, and victory in the Football League Trophy.
 He bowed out at Grimsby after the 2000–01 season.
-An injury troubled campaign, he was often replaced by loan signing Zhang Enhua.
+An injury-troubled campaign, he was often replaced by loan-signing Zhang Enhua.
 At the end of the season, he rejected the chance to stay on with Grimsby and moved to Second Division Stoke City.

 Stoke City

 Handyside joined Stoke City in the summer of 2001 on a free-transfer and was made club captain.
-He played in 41 matches in 2001–02 including the 2002 Football League Second Division play-off Final which saw Stoke beat Brentford to gain promotion.
+He played in 41 matches in 2001–02 including the 2002 Football League Second Division play-off final which saw Stoke beat Brentford to gain promotion.
 That season he also scored his first and only goal for Stoke in an FA Cup tie against Lewes.
 He missed only three matches in 2002–03 as Stoke narrowly avoided relegation and at the end of the campaign he was released by Tony Pulis.